zencart/documentation/content/user/template/listing_columns.md

 **Version Difference**
 - In Zen Cart 2.x.x, `Columns Per Row` applies to all listing pages.
 See [listing page configuration](/user/template/product_listing_page_configuration/).
 - In Zen Cart 1.x.x, `Columns Per Row` only applies to Product Listing pages, not other listing pages such as All Products or New Products.
-See  [new/featured/all products listing page configuration](/user/template/new_featured_all_listing_page_configuration_v1/).
+See  [new/featured/all products listing page configuration in v1.x.x](/user/template/new_featured_all_listing_page_configuration_v1/).

+## Fluid Mode in Bootstrap
 In the Bootstrap template, the recommended value of `Columns Per Row` is 0, which allows the template to determine how many columns will fit on the screen dynamically.
 A smaller window will have fewer columns, and a larger window will have more.

 Setting `Columns Per Row` to 0 is called *fluid mode* in the Bootstrap template.
 The Bootstrap template is best run in either rows mode or fluid mode.